Alaska Fall-Related Injury Prevention

 Listen to our newest Public Service Announcement (PSA)* about adult falls and how you can prevent them>

-Link to this helpful website for info on:
+You can link to these helpful websites for info on:

 older adults.
 But no matter how old you are, it's important to be

 physically active to prevent injuries.
-Activity can also increasing your
+Activity can also increase your

 Important News for Alaskans with Medicare: